Asthma

 - Tobacco smoke exposure

-Genetics
+- Genetics

-- Effective measures (see “Patient Education”) include:
+- Effective measures (see “Patient Education” section) include the following:

 - Written asthma action plan: shown to reduce emergency department visits and lost school/work days